 Every one of our Trustees has benefited from a musical education and has been fortunate enough to participate in youth orchestras and experience the buzz of a performance.
 We all believe in the value and purposefulness of music making- not to mention the fun and friendships.
 Which is why we are all committed to ensuring that young people in our region have free access to play in a properly run, well managed youth orchestra.

-Jane studied at the Guildhall School Of Music and Drama with David Takeno, graduating in 1986 before going to France to work at the L’opera de Lyon under Sir John Eliot Gardener playing such operas as Verdi’s Falstaff, Debussy’s Pelleas and Mellisande, and Mozart’s Magic Flute at the Aix en Provence Festival.
+Jane studied at the Guildhall School of Music and Drama with David Takeno, graduating in 1986 before going to France to work at L'opera de Lyon under Sir Fohn Elliot Gardener playing in operas such as Verdi's Falstaff, Debussy's Pelleas et Mellisande and Mozart's Magic Flute at the Aix en Provence Festival.

 She moved to Glasgow to become a member of the BBC Scottish Symphony Orchestra where she had a colourful and varied career for nearly 30 years, working with diverse artists such as Sir Simon Rattle, Nicola Benedetti, Jessie Norman as well as Travis, Paloma Faith and Boy George, playing annually at the London Proms and the Edinburgh Festival, giving concerts throughout Scotland and touring extensively in Europe, China, North and South America and Canada.
 She has also worked with the Scottish Chamber Orchestra, the Northern Sinfonia, the BBC Welsh and Ulster orchestras.